-- The margin is returned to you over a roughly 20-year cycle; for example, credits being returned in 2021 were earned in 1999 through 2002.
+- The margin is returned to you over a roughly 20-year cycle; for example, credits being returned in 2023 were earned in 2003.
 As a cooperative, Midwest Energy uses capital credits (also known as patronage capital) to reduce the need to borrow funds and incur interest expenses.

 - Your capital credit statement appears in the comments section of your monthly July or August bill, instead of a separate mailing.
 This statement includes current year’s earnings, the sum of prior earnings, current disbursements (if any) and prior disbursements.